Tikvout/exelia-challenges/README.md

 I installed Material UI for a very modern style - [https://mui.com/](https://mui.com/)

+This test took approximately 5 hours for both of the tests.

 ## 2. C# test and algorithm skills
 location: **2-algorithm-test/**

 A very simple class using three main methods to validate the sudoku puzzle.
 Simply add the project to visual studio 2019 and run **Program.cs**.

+This test took approximately 3 and a half hours.

 ## 4. C# or JavaScript test for web based back-end